 Those that say "You fool!" are in Danger of hellfire.

 There is no contradiction.
 The scribes and Pharisees are not family to Jesus.
 Even if they were, Jesus has a very solid cause to be angry with them.
 To allege a contradiction on the merits of these two versus indicate a very shallow understanding of Jesus Christ and a strong hatred of him and all that God stands for.
 The resolution of this contradiction is so easily understood that it requires blind hatred to not understand it.

 Again, not a contradiction.
 When doing a good deed, it is impossible to hide it completely.
 After all, the person who you did the good deed towards will know of your deed.
 As such, Jesus is saying in Matthew 5 to not hide your good deeds, and in Matthew 6 he is saying to not do your good deeds specifically for them to be seen.
 Simply do them for their own sake, and for the sake of the person in need, but not for yourself and especially not for your own social standing.
 We might say today that we shouldn't "virtue signal" ourselves.
 Jesus said,

 Here, people say that Jesus is changing the law of Moses to allow all foods to be eaten.
 However, that's not what Jesus is saying.
 In context, they are talking about two things in parallel, how the Pharisees teach doctrines that man came up with,(Mark 7:7.) and how the particular doctrine of washing hands before eating does not matter.(Mark 7:3.)

 This doctrine of washing hands did not come from God or Moses, and Jesus explains why.

-This contradiction is by far the most compelling, and yet I do not find it compelling enough to say that Jesus is a false prophet.
+This contradiction is by far the most compelling, and yet it is not compelling enough to say that Jesus is a false prophet.